Longest Lasting Razor Blades

 longer Lasting Blades - Cartridge Razor blades

-Do not confuse this one with your disposable razors, which are single-piece razors.
-Your Cartridge razor has an ejectable blade head, as seen in the picture.
+Please don’t confuse this one with your disposable razors or single-piece razors.
+Your Cartridge razor has an ejectable blade head, which means you can easily remove and replace the blade head, as seen in the picture.

 This system allows you to keep the handle and regularly replace the head.

-Unfortunately, the razor blades or heads for Cartridge razors are quite expensive; sometimes, the blades are even more expensive than the entire razor.
+Unfortunately, Cartridge razors’ blades or heads are quite expensive; sometimes, the blades are even more costly than the entire razor.

 A good quality Cartridge razor should last you around 30 shaves, taking that you do take care of your razors.

-In most cases, I would say with rough and irresponsible use, not more than 20 shaves from a good quality brand.
+In most cases, with rough and irresponsible use, such as applying excessive pressure or not cleaning the razor after use, you can expect no more than 20 shaves from a good-quality brand.

 Safety Razor